 From 24 April 1915 until 30 October 1916, 27 was engaged in military work, being shipped across the Channel for war service at Boulogne.
+(I have seen it stated suggested that 31027 and 31556 were the first locomotives to be moved to France).
 The SECR were contracted to construct exchange sidings at the docks in Boulogne for the transhipping of Munitions and other stores.
 Whilst there it was painted unvarnished olive green and numbered as ROD No.5027.

 31027 spent most all of its life under BR ownership based at Dover Marine apart from a period from March 1952 until July 1953.
 The period away from Dover was spent at Fratton except for two months in 1952 at Eastleigh.

 From 1938 onwards the P class were the only locomotives allowed to shunt Kingston Wharf at Shoreham Harbour.